HaLamUs/rust-tour/ownership/README.md

 let mut s = String::from("hello");
 let word = first_word(&s);
-s.clear(); // after this line, word still 5 --> 🔴 error prone we want SYNC when s.clear --> word = 0
+s.clear(); // after this line, word still 5 --> 🔴 error prone we want to SYNC when s.clear --> word = 0

-// we will return the index of 1s word fn first_word(s: &String) -> usize {
+// we will return the index of 1st word fn first_word(s: &String) -> usize {
   let bytes = s.as_bytes();